 The purpose of our delegations is to seek enhanced learning experiences about the countries we visit, while also seeking to, wherever we travel, foster an atmosphere that promotes understanding between the United States and that country.
 Delegation members often meet with political leaders, business leaders, leading women’s groups, non-profit organizations, and many others during their visits.
 Delegations have at times been inspired by the work of individual International Women of Courage honorees, whom we honor yearly in conjunction with the State Department in Washington, D.C.
-Our most recent delegation is the Burma/Myanmar Delegation.
+Our most One of AWIU’s recent delegations was the Burma/Myanmar Delegation.

 Pictured below is one of our delegations on the Great Wall of China in 1973, only one year after the U.S. opened relations with China.